Overview of Marfan Syndrome

 - Retinal detachment, which happens when the retina is pulled away from its normal position at the back of the eye.

 - Sleep apnea, which happens when the upper airway becomes blocked during sleep, leading to breathing that starts or stops.

 - Weakened or stretched aorta, which is the large artery that carries blood from the heart to the rest of the body.
 Damage to the aorta increases the risk for serious heart problems or even sudden death.

 A mutation or change in the fibrillin-1 (FBN1) gene causes Marfan syndrome.
 People with Marfan syndrome inherit one normal copy of the FBN1 gene and one abnormal copy of FBN1 from their parents.
 The abnormal copy of the gene is stronger or “dominant” over the normal copy of the gene and causes Marfan syndrome.
 This is dominant mode of inheritance.
 A person with a dominant mutation has a 50% chance (1 in 2) of passing on the disorder to each of his or her children.

 Some children are born with the syndrome, even though there is no family history of the disorder, because of a new mutation in the FBN1 gene.

 Diagnosis of Marfan Syndrome

-- Examine your eyes.
+- Examining your eyes.

-- Use a special device to test your heart and aorta.
+- Listening to your heart and lungs.

 Treatment of Marfan Syndrome